LinusKuehne/Invariance_and_Generalization_for_Classification/README.md

  ## Folder structure of this repository

-* "code" contains the functions used by the different experiments on simulated data and the pyroCb data.
+* **code** contains the functions used by the different experiments on simulated data and the pyroCb data.
-    * "code_pyroCb" contains scripts implementing the invariance tests (pyroCb_invariance_tests.R) and utility functions for Stabilized Classification (pyroCb_stabilized_classification_utils.R) *for the pyroCb dataset*
+    * **code_pyroCb** contains scripts implementing the invariance tests (pyroCb_invariance_tests.R) and utility functions for Stabilized Classification (pyroCb_stabilized_classification_utils.R) *for the pyroCb dataset*
-    * "code_simulation" contains a script to generate data from the standard, semi-random, and random SCM (data_generating_process.R), a script implementing the different invariance tests (invariance_tests.R), a script containing the code for Stabilized Classification (stabilized_classification.R), and utility functions (utils.R).
+    * **code_simulation** contains a script to generate data from the standard, semi-random, and random SCM (data_generating_process.R), a script implementing the different invariance tests (invariance_tests.R), a script containing the code for Stabilized Classification (stabilized_classification.R), and utility functions (utils.R).
 These scripts are written for the data generated from the script data_generating_process.R.
 For example, they assume that the first d columns of a dataframe containing a generated dataset correspond to the observations of the predictors 1, ..., d.
 The next column (d+1) is the response Y.
-* "data" contains the pyroCb data.
+* **data** contains the pyroCb data.
 The folder "pyroCb_data_python" contains the data I have received from Emiliano Dìaz Salas-Porras, co-author of (Salas-Porras et al., [2022](https://arxiv.org/abs/2211.08883v3)).
 It is in python formats .npy and .pkl.
 The file exported_pyrocb.rdata contains the data transformed into a .rdata file with the script experiments_pyroCb/data_preparation/transform_data.R in this repo.
-* "experiments_pyroCb" contains the scripts used for the analyses in Chapter 6 of the thesis (and a small part of Appendix B).
+* **experiments_pyroCb** contains the scripts used for the analyses in Chapter 6 of the thesis (and a small part of Appendix B).
-    * "data_preparation" contains the scripts to divide the observations into 5 or 9 environments (create_environments.R), the aforementioned script to transform the python files into .rdata files (transform_data.R), and the file with the variable screening procedure using the group lasso for logistic regression (variable_screening.R).
+    * **data_preparation** contains the scripts to divide the observations into 5 or 9 environments (create_environments.R), the aforementioned script to transform the python files into .rdata files (transform_data.R), and the file with the variable screening procedure using the group lasso for logistic regression (variable_screening.R).
-    * "pyroCb_ICP" contains scripts to run the ICP algorithm on the pyroCb data with different configurations and divisions into different environments.
+    * **pyroCb_ICP** contains scripts to run the ICP algorithm on the pyroCb data with different configurations and divisions into different environments.
 The files are called pyroCb_ICP_<test>.R, where <test> stands for the name of the invariance test used.
-    * "pyroCb_stabilized_classification" contains scripts for Stabilized Classification and related methods for the pyroCb dataset. pyroCb_similarity_tests.R compares Kendall's Tau of the vectors of p-values computed by the scripts from the folder "pyroCb_ICP". pyroCb_subsets_generalization.R computes the LOEO CV loss for every subset of the 13 screened variables.
+    * **pyroCb_stabilized_classification** contains scripts for Stabilized Classification and related methods for the pyroCb dataset. pyroCb_similarity_tests.R compares Kendall's Tau of the vectors of p-values computed by the scripts from the folder "pyroCb_ICP". pyroCb_subsets_generalization.R computes the LOEO CV loss for every subset of the 13 screened variables.
 The other scripts compute the LOEO CV loss for the models presented in Table 6.4.
-    * "saved_data" contains the data saved by all experiments from the folder "experiments_pyroCb" except those from "pyroCb_stabilized_classification_appendix".
+    * **saved_data** contains the data saved by all experiments from the folder "experiments_pyroCb" except those from "pyroCb_stabilized_classification_appendix".
 The files have the same name as the corresponding script (with the .rdata ending instead of .R).
-    * "saved_plots" contains all generated plots by the experiments from the folder "experiments_pyroCb".
+    * **saved_plots** contains all generated plots by the experiments from the folder "experiments_pyroCb".
 The plots have the same name as the corresponding script (with the .pdf ending instead of .R).
-    * "sessionInfo" contains the output of the R command sessionInfo() run after each experiment from the folder "experiments_pyroCb" except those from "pyroCb_stabilized_classification_appendix".
+    * **sessionInfo** contains the output of the R command sessionInfo() run after each experiment from the folder "experiments_pyroCb" except those from "pyroCb_stabilized_classification_appendix".
 The text files have the same name as the corresponding script (with the .txt ending instead of .R).

-* "simulations" contains all scripts and outputs for the experiments conducted on synthetically generated data.
+* **simulations** contains all scripts and outputs for the experiments conducted on synthetically generated data.
-    * "saved_data" contains the data generated by each script.
+    * **saved_data** contains the data generated by each script.
 The data files have the same name as the corresponding script (with the .rdata ending instead of .R).
-    * "saved_plots" contains the plots generated by each script.
+    * **saved_plots** contains the plots generated by each script.
 The plots have the same name as the corresponding script (with the .pdf ending instead of .R).
-    * "sessionInfo" contains the output of the R command sessionInfo() run at the end of each script.
+    * **sessionInfo** contains the output of the R command sessionInfo() run at the end of each script.
 The text files have the same name as the corresponding script (with the .txt ending instead of .R).
     * The rest of the files in this folder are R scripts for the experiments on synthetic data.